maidsafe/temp_safe_network/safe-cli/README.md

 In a normal scenario, an Authenticator GUI would be using `authd` as its backend process, e.g. the [SAFE Network Application](https://github.com/maidsafe/safe-network-app) provides such a GUI to review authorisation requests and allow the permissions requested to be granted.

-For the purpose of making this guide self contained with the SAFE CLI application, we will now use also the CLI on a second console to review and allow/deny authorisation requests.
+For the purpose of making this guide self-contained with the SAFE CLI application, we will now use also the CLI on a second console to review and allow/deny authorisation requests.

-Let's first send an authorisation request from current console by simply invoking the `auth` command with no subcommands:
+Let's first send an authorisation request from the current console by simply invoking the `auth` command with no subcommands:
 ```shell
 $ safe auth
 Authorising CLI application...